San Diego Supercomputer Center

 Grant in 2020

-Foli Research, founded in 2019 and located in Berkeley, California, specializes in advanced manufacturing services aimed at addressing engineering challenges.
-The company employs first principles analysis and computational design to deliver effective solutions, enabling manufacturers and the energy sector to achieve their growth objectives.
-Through its innovative approach, Foli Research supports engineers in overcoming complex problems, thereby enhancing efficiency and effectiveness in their operations.
+Foli Research, established in 2019 and headquartered in Berkeley, California, specializes in providing advanced manufacturing services aimed at addressing complex engineering problems.
+The company employs first principles analysis and computational design to deliver innovative solutions.
+These services are tailored to support manufacturers and the energy industry in achieving their growth objectives through elegant and effective results.

 Logisic Devices